 Managing Senior Debt

 Managing debt for seniors is never an easy task.
-As of 2016, the median total consumer debt of households headed by someone 65 or older is $31,300.
+As of 2016, the median total consumer debt of households headed by someone 65 or older is $31,300, 2½ times what it was in 2001.
 Medical debt seems to be the most significant portion of many senior’s economic well-being, with 84% coping with at least one chronic condition.
-As seniors age and eventually pass away, one concerning question remains: what will happen to our debt?
+As seniors age and eventually, pass away, one concerning question remains: what will happen to our debt?

 What Happens to the Deceased’s Debt?

 Ohio State University recently conducted a study to find a correlation between debt and stress for American seniors.
-Finances have impacted our lives by forcing us to work longer and delaying our Social Security filings.
+Finances like medical debt, credit card debt, and second mortgages have impacted our lives by forcing us to work longer and delaying our Social Security filings.
 Studies like this highlight the vulnerability of older adults and a need for a financial strategy we must follow.

 There are several options an elderly person can take to alleviate some debt to make sure you aren’t leaving unwanted baggage to your next of kin.
 There are simple practices like saving and budgeting, as well as debt management programs.
 No matter which strategy is chosen, it all begins with a willingness to properly manage debt.